mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/offlinefirst-data/local-data-security.md

 Suppose you have to store sensitive data on a device and cannot control the operating system your app is running on.
 In that case, you should enable database encryption for your app.
 This ensures that all data in the local database is encrypted before storing it on the device.
 Note that encryption will impact your app's performance.
 Full synchronization of all clients is required to enable it.

-To learn more, see [Encrypted Local Database](#encrypted-local-database)
+To learn more, see [Encrypting Local Databases](#encrypting-local-databases)

-## 4 Encrypted Local Database {#encrypted-local-database)
+## 4 Encrypting Local Databases {#encrypting-local-databases)

-Mendix 9.18 and above offer to encrypt the local database of native apps.
+Mendix v9.18 and above allow you to encrypt the local databases of native apps.
 Database encryption can be enabled using the checkbox in the native mobile navigation profile screen:

 {{< figure src="/attachments/refguide/mobile/offline-first/enable-native-db-encryption.png" alt="Encrypt local database checkbox placed at the bottom of the native mobile navigation profile screen" width="450"  >}}